dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 Consider for a moment what damage reduction actually implies.
 Suppose you currently have 0% damage reduction, and you take a hit for 100 damage.
 You reduce 0 of that incoming damage, and so you take the full 100 damage to the face.
 Now, suppose you gain 1% damage reduction, and you take another 100 damage hit.
 You are now reducing 1% of that damage, and taking 99 damage.
 Going from 0% to 1% damage reduction has decreased the amount of damage you take by 1%.
 This might seem painfully obvious, but bear with me for a moment.

 Now suppose you currently have 98% damage reduction.
 A 100 damage hit would be reduced to 2 damage.
 If you then gained another 1%, that 100 damage hit is now reduced by 99%, and you take 1 damage.
 Going from taking 2 damage to 1 damage has decreased the amount of damage you take by 50%.
-You're removing the same amount of damage, but the pool you're drawing from is much smaller.
+You're removing the same amount of damage, but the pool you're removing from is much smaller.

 As such, gaining 1% damage reduction is **50 times more valuable** when you already have 98% damage reduction than it is when you have 0% damage reduction.
 Rather than diminishing returns, damage reduction has "increasing returns" --- every percent of damage reduction you gain is more valuable than the last.

 To see this more clearly, let's express it in terms of effective health.
 Effective health (or EHP) refers to the amount of damage required to kill you, taking into account all of your damage reductions.
-This is very useful for judging exactly how much impact a gain in damage reduction will have on our survivability, as we can now define it in terms of how much additional damage we can take.
+This is very useful for judging exactly how much impact an increase in damage reduction will have on our survivability, as we can now define it in terms of how much additional damage we can take.

 Effective health can be calculated as a function of damage reduction: